cubitouch/vnext-ubuntu/README.md

 - Yeoman
 - [generator-aspnet](https://www.npmjs.com/package/generator-aspnet)

+**Warning: The script below script was build for fresh install, it will erase every Nautilus-Actions preferences configuration you may have.**
 Run the [dependencies.sh](https://raw.githubusercontent.com/cubitouch/vnext-ubuntu/master/dependencies.sh) script

 Run the ```yo aspnet``` command for the first time to **answer to the report usage question** (agreement is not mandatory):